Krishvora/Krishvora/README.md

 <p><em>Student, Software Engineer and Entrepreneur</a></br>
 </em></p>

-> I'm a 23 y/o and pursuing my master's in Computer Science at California State University - East Bay.<br>Fueled by high energy levels and boundless enthusiasm, I’m easily inspired and more than willing to follow my fascinations wherever they take me.
+> I'm a 23 y/o pursuing my master's in Computer Science at California State University - East Bay.<br>Fueled by high energy levels and boundless enthusiasm, I’m easily inspired and more than willing to follow my fascinations wherever they take me.
 I’m a passionate, expressive, multi-talented spirit with a natural ability to entertain and inspire.<br>I am currently residing in Hayward, CA and looking for full-time opportunities both in-person and remote.

 ---